Introduction

 The creation of a Price Block is triggered by the Centric team and executed by an immutable formula stored on the Centric Rise smart contract.
 The immutable formula dictates:

-The Future Growth Rate is a network variable expressed as a percentage stored by the protocol, it dictates the future monthly nominal price growth of CNR.
+The Future Growth Rate is a network variable expressed as a percentage stored by the protocol, and it dictates the future monthly nominal price growth of CNR.
 The Future Growth Rate is controlled by the Centric team.

 Any token holder can exchange CNR for CNS and vice-versa.
 The immutable protocol dictates: